-Jon Sundell has always looked on storytelling and folk music as tools with a social purpose: to foster love and respect for all of God's creation.
+Jon Sundell is a master at mixing fun with inspiration.
+He has always looked on storytelling and folk music as tools with a social purpose: to build compassion, community and mutual understanding, and to foster love and respect for all of God's creation.
 As a consummate edu-tainer with skills and repertoire developed over 45 years of international experience, he accomplishes this with warmth, gusto and good humor.
 All the material, as well as Jon’s manner of presentation, is engaging and dynamic – not didactic.
 He underpins the common core of religious faiths in a way that is fresh and alive, while mixing in other material just for plain fun.

 There is plenty of chance for participation – through singing, movement, playing rhythm instruments, and responding verbally in different ways.
 Everyone gets involved in this celebration of unity and diversity.
 If the group is not too large, Jon can include a "twist-and-tell" story, then after the program make personal balloon figures for the children.
 Mentioning balloons in the promotion helps draw more families, as well as spicing up the program and adding a reward.
 Jon can provide photos and flyer.

 "Thank you so much for sharing your talents at our Vacation Church School picnic.
 Your awareness of the wide age range and varied attention spans was remarkable!
 Watching the children ease forward so they could be a part of the group was wonderful.
 I look forward to other opportunities when you can share your storytelling and singing magic with us."

 –Ida K McCaskill, Director of Christian Education, Highland Presbyterian Church, Winston-Salem, NC.